 With so many Australian-based crypto exchanges available, beginners may find it difficult to know which exchange is best for them.
 Before you start buying crypto, here are a few important considerations to take on board to assist with comparing exchanges.

 - Fees – Australians should be aware of the various fees that may be incurred when trading crypto on a cryptocurrency exchange.
-Fees may include deposit fees (most exchanges charge zero deposit or withdrawal fees), withdrawal fees and trading fees (between assets, e.g. Bitcoin to Ethereum).
+Fees may include deposit fees (most exchanges charge zero deposit or withdrawal fees), withdrawal fees, and trading fees (between assets, e.g. Bitcoin to Ethereum).
 Although not considered a fee, spreads will apply to each transaction.
-The spread is the difference between the buy and sell price for a quoted cryptocurrency.
+The spread is the difference between the buy and sells price for a quoted cryptocurrency.

 - Liquidity & Volume – The larger and more established digital currency exchanges will tend to have access to greater liquidity compared to smaller cryptocurrency exchanges.
 Liquidity refers to how easily one asset is converted into a fiat currency or another asset.
 The higher the liquidity of an exchange, the easier and faster it will be to complete fiat-to-crypto and crypto-to-crypto transactions.